 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Athens is worth considering.

-In Athens, a lot of people use the bus to get to work every day though Athens is a relatively small village.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Athens has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The citizens of Athens are among the most well-educated in the nation: 41.48% of adults in Athens have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.